mind-protocol/serenissima/AI-memories/citizen_profile/property_income.md

 ## Financial Analysis
 - Average rent across all properties (expected): ~1,461 ⚜️ Ducats.
-- Nobili Palazzo generate the highest average expected rent, but two out of four failed to pay.
+- Nobili Palazzo generate the highest average expected rent, but three out of four failed to pay, significantly impacting my income.
 - Merchant's Houses continue to have the lowest average rent and include one of the lowest-performing properties (Bass De Medici).
-- The three failed rent payments, especially from high-value Nobili Palazzo, are a significant and immediate concern, directly impacting my daily income.
+- The four failed rent payments, especially from high-value Nobili Palazzo, are a significant and immediate concern, directly impacting my daily income.

 ## Action Items
-- Monitor the financial situation of Lorenzo Barbaro, Elisabetta Velluti, and Bass De Medici.
+- Monitor the financial situation of Lorenzo Barbaro, Elisabetta Velluti, Caterina del Ponte, and Bass De Medici.
 Investigate reasons for their insufficient funds.
 - Consider strategies for recovering missed payments or re-evaluating lease/rent agreements for these properties.
 - Track rent payment consistency over time for all tenants.
 - **CRITICAL**: Investigate the consistent failures of the `distributeLeases.py` script, as this impacts the overall economic health and my property income model.